joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

 This Saga takes care of the logic for (you guessed it) fetching entities.
 The actual generator function is wrapped in a normal function that provides the entity name and corresponding API action to call (in this case, `Property` and `listProperties`, respectively).

 The logic is pretty simple.
-It reads `showing` from current app state, and assigns its value to `batchIndex` for the subsequent request.
+First, it dispatches a `showMore` action, which increments our app state's `showing` property.
+Then, it reads (incremented) `showing` from current app state, and assigns its value to `batchIndex` for the subsequent request.
 It then tries calling the API method with the appropriate parameters, but with a modification to `searchParameters`: it defines `skip` so that the server returns the correct batch of entities.

 If the call was successful, we trigger a `FETCH_ENTITIES_SUCCESS` action that contains the resulting list and the `batchIndex` (from above, we know that the reducer will set the entities to app state at this `batchIndex`).